Who makes the Wellex Implant?

 What are the side effects, potential risks, and potential complications of the procedure?

 We expect pain to be reduced significantly.
-You will have better mechanical function of the lower spine.
+You will have a better mechanical function of the lower spine.
 Finally, the affected lumbar area will be realigned with the rest of the spine.

 What if, during my procedure, you encounter a different spine issue than you expected?